Gleejr/Configure-ad/README.md

 <p>
-28. The 1st virtual machine (DC-1) is now a domain controller.
-Enter the root domain name and the password for the 1st virtual machine (DC-1). (example username: mydomain.com\labuser)
+28. Now that the first virtual machine (DC-1) is a domain controller, enter the root domain name (mydomain.com\labuser) and the password (Password1234) for DC-1.
 </p>

 <p>